ProjectSegfault/transparency/finance/2024/3 - March.md

 ## How we used the funds

 - We renewed the **projectsegfau.lt** domain name and the **psf.lt** domain name.
 The total was 43.19 €.
+- Also renewed the rsync payment.
+Apparently I missed that for some reason.
 - **Note** that the rate that the transparency report updates will go on will be reduced as there is less donations than usual.
 And also due to [the reduced activity agreement announced in the blog post](https://blog.projectsegfau.lt/the-future-of-project-segfault)
 - This also means a reduced activity on donations due to midou being busy with other stuff.
 But at the end of the month the finances should be updated at least.